juvelas/juvelas.github.io/_pages/publications.md

 # Under review / In preparation
+* García-Rodríguez, A., Villalobos, F.,__Velasco, Julian A__., Essl, F., Costa, G.C.
+The latitudinal variation in amphibian speciation rates revisited.
+Submitted to PNAS.

 * __Velasco, Julian A__*; Luna-Aranguré, C.; Vásquez-Restrepo, J.D.; Ibarra-Reyes, A. A.; González-Salazar, C.; Calderón-Bustamante, O.; Estrada, F.; Ochoa-Ochoa, L.M.; García-Rodríguez, A. Integrating paleoclimatic and evolutionary dynamics to improve future projections of biodiversity. *Corresponding author.
 Submitted to Global Ecology and Biogeography.